 Our nonprofit stories should:

-We can’t only ask whether a communication strategy “works” for fundraising; we should also ask, “how are we empowering this girl by helping tell her story,” rather than objectifying and further marginalizing her on a public scale?
+We can’t only ask whether a communication strategy “works” for fundraising; we should also ask, “how are we empowering this girl by helping tell her story, rather than objectifying and further marginalizing her on a public scale?
 Are our stories damaging the public’s understanding of the problem, and their perceived ability to make a difference?
-How does our content affect the way nonprofits and “beneficiaries” view themselves in the system?
+How does our content affect the way nonprofits and their program participants view themselves in the system?”

-A great first step to take is helping the people you serve tell their own stories.
+A great first step is to let the people you serve tell their own stories.

 We’ve found that stories with first-person narratives not only raise more money, but they also empower the storytellers themselves, and strengthen the social sector.